Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/owner-contribution-flow.md

 This contribution flow is for **Module owners** only.

-As a Terraform Module Owner you need to be aware of the [AVM contribution process overview](/Azure-Verified-Modules/contributing/process/) & [shared specifications](/Azure-Verified-Modules/specs/shared/) (including [Interfaces](/Azure-Verified-Modules/specs/shared/interfaces/)) and [Terraform-specific](/Azure-Verified-Modules/specs/terraform/) specifications as as these need to be considered during pull request reviews for the modules you own.
+As a Terraform Module Owner you need to be aware of the [AVM contribution process overview](/Azure-Verified-Modules/contributing/process/) & [Terraform specifications](/Azure-Verified-Modules/specs/tf/) (including [Interfaces](/Azure-Verified-Modules/specs/tf/interfaces/)) as as these need to be considered during pull request reviews for the modules you own.

 {{< /hint >}}